 Best Samsung Smart TV apps

-Your new Samsung TV may look great in your living room, but it's the Samsung TV apps and services you can find on its smart TV platform that are going to define what you're watching and how you go about it.
+Although your new Samsung TV may look fantastic in your living room, it's the Samsung TV apps and services you can find on its smart TV platform that are going to make a real difference and define what you're watching and how you go about it.

-Samsung Smart TVs have had a substantial upgrade this last year, thanks to the new Smart Hub operating system Samsung has embedded into its high-end, flagship series of QLED and 4K UHD TVs.
+The technology inside the Samsung Smart TVs has had a substantial upgrade this last year, thanks to the new Smart Hub operating system Samsung has embedded into its high-end, flagship series of QLED and 4K UHD TVs.

 Beyond offering the staples of Netflix, Hulu, Amazon Prime Video and YouTube, Smart Hub is bursting at the seams with great Samsung TV apps – all of which are available to download from the Smart Hub store.